yssource/crp/src/idioms/iterators.md

 Omitting the implementation requires users to intentionally choose the kind of iteration to use.
-The trait is implemented below to provide an example, but an unsorted binary tree is a case where it would be typical to omit the trait implementation, to force a user to pick between pre-, post-, and inorder iteration.
+The trait is implemented below to provide an example, but an unsorted binary tree is a case where it would be typical to omit the trait implementation, to force a user to pick between pre-, post-, and in-order iteration.

 Because the implemented iterator is one for references, the trait actually is